 Rooms from $129 CAD per night including breakfast.

-Island Cruises Whale Watch Whale-watching with Mackie Greene
+Island Cruises Whale Watch Whale watching in New Brunswick with Mackie Greene

 Island Cruises Whale Watch, Campobello Island N.B.